Susheate/Hyprland-config-for-AZERTY-layout/README.md

 It offers :
 - Keybindings made for AZERTY
-- Zsh config
+- Zsh config (Oh My Zsh, Starship)
 - Waybar config
-- Already configured hyprland.conf
+- Already configured hyprland.conf (Custom keybindings, display resolution...)
 - Fix for OBS on Hyprland

-The config is cut in two scripts :
-- install.sh :
-  Setups hyprland and zsh

-- extra-packages.sh :
-  Installs additional packages
+This collection of config files is meant to be used as it is or as a base for a further configuration.

 # Installation :